This 2-minute video pretty much covers everything that I write about in this post.

 You will need a piece of lumber close to an inch thick and 2.5 to 3 inches inches high (to be cut into 20 and 15 inch long pieces).
 You will need some 1-inch thick R5-rated hard insulation (cut to fit inside the cover’s outer frame).
 You will need a thin sheet of wood or high-density fiberboard (also cut to fit inside the frame).
 You will need some short thin nails.
 You also will need some screws and maybe some carpenter’s glue.

 The following instructions aren’t precise, but they don’t need to be.
 What you’re aiming for is a frame the same width and length as a regular super that will hold a piece of hard insulation about two inches above the top bars in the top brood box.
 The insulation prevents condensation build-up.
 The space beneath the insulation provides room for candy cakes, pollen patties — and the bees.
-Our bees clustered heavily at the top of the hives during the first winter, probably from running low on honey (see this video).
+My bees clustered heavily at the top of the hives during the first winter, probably from running low on honey.
 At least 2 inches, maybe even 3 inches, of space would reduce the likelihood of the bees getting squished after the pollen patties and candy cakes are added.
 Without the extra space, the bees cling to the inner cover and get squished by the pollen and candy cakes when the cover is put back in place.
 That’s why the height of the frame can be anywhere from 2.5 to 3 inches.
 It depends on how much room you want to give the bees.

 1) Cut the lumber into 15 and 20 inch pieces and screw them together to make a frame that will fit over your top brood box (see the above photo).
 The side pieces are 20 inches long.
 The end pieces are 15 inches long.
 The exact dimensions may vary depending on what kind of supers you have.
-We somehow managed to screw them together at more or less right angles so the frame fit right in line with the top of a super.
+I somehow managed to screw them together at more or less right angles so the frame fit right in line with the top of a super.
 But it was pretty rough.
 A T-square comes in handy.

 2) Cut a piece of hard insulation so it fits snugly inside the frame.